 I will never be transformed to the degree that it becomes impossible for me to sin—not in this life.
 The law of God will forever be the delight of my inner man, while the law of sin—its realm the flesh—will continually wage war against the Spirit.

 So I will always have a choice, which means I will always have to choose.
 Obey the Spirit or follow the flesh?
-But the glorious hope of the gospel is that I don’t have to live in No Man’s Land as a wretched man wondering who will free me from this body of death.
+But the glorious hope of the gospel is that I don’t have to live as though bound to a stinking corpse wondering who will free me from this body of death.